marcelopiccolomini/vizzelaMemoryGame/README.md

 # Memory Game

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/natewiley/pen/BawOqL](https://codepen.io/natewiley/pen/BawOqL).

-A JavaScript memory game on Codepen !
+A JavaScript memory game !
 Click the cards and find matches to win.. you know how to play.
 Hope you like it :)